9 “As I looked,

 Daniel is describing an apocalypse.
-Apocalypse is a fancy theology word that means God is breaking into time, space, and history in a supernatural way.
+As you know by now, Apocalypse (revelation) is a fancy theology concept that means God is breaking into time, space, and history in a supernatural way.
 Apocalyptic deals with God’s response to evil and suffering, his rule over heaven and earth, and the ultimate reality that is usually hidden from mankind.
-In Daniel 7, he foresees the return of Jesus to earth.
+In Daniel 7, he sees the apocalypse.
+He foresees the return of Jesus to earth.
 From the clouds to the land.
 From a fiery throne in Heaven, to an everlasting earthly dominion.
-A truth that was hidden is revealed.
+A truth that was hidden is now revealed.
 God wins.
 God rules.
 Evil is defeated.

 Santa’s apocalypse – will evil Jack Frost be defeated?

 This apocalyptic vision in Daniel 7 has not happened yet.
 This is the Advent that you and I are waiting for.
 Daniel is describing our hope.
 Our longing.
 The day the Son of Man sets up his rule on earth.
 When the beasts (those that opposed God) are destroyed.

 It’s hard to believe that Daniel is describing the little baby in my nativity scene.
 The “sweet little Jesus boy” is the Son of Man.
 The baby in the manger is this woolen haired, angel worshipped, book opening, nation ruling, Ancient of Days.
 An ancient baby?
 Now that is apocalyptic.